113ll3/Ibmclouddocscli/ts_createapps.md

 # Troubleshooting for the {{site.data.keyword.cloud_notm}} CLI and {{site.data.keyword.dev_cli_short}}
 {: #troubleshoot}

-See solutions to common problems with using the {{site.data.keyword.cloud}} CLI.
+See solutions to common problems with using the {{site.data.keyword.cloud}} Command Line Interface.
 In many cases, you can recover from these problems by following a few easy steps.
 {: shortdesc}